View and Read SQL Server Setup Log Files

 |For unattended installations||%temp%\sqlsetup*.log|

-The numbers in the path nnn correspond to the version of SQL being installed.
-In the above picture, SQL 2017 was installed, so the folder is 140.
-For SQL 2016, the folder would be 130, and for SQL 2014 the folder would be 120.
+The numbers in the path nnn correspond to the version of SQL Server being installed.
+In the above picture, SQL Server 2017 (14.x) was installed, so the folder is

 - Global Rules verification: validates basic system requirements